StaffanKonstholm/5E/README.md

 * short rest is a day, long rest is a week
 * ability score improvement + feat
 * hit dice is a resource
+* Fighter
+  * Battlemaster
+    * Battlemaster fighters get 2x the number of superiority dice and one additional maneuver at 3rd level.
+  * Echo knight
+    * The echo can interact with the environment as if it was a real person.
+* Druid
+  * Circle of the moon
+    * Wildshape lasts for for a number of hours equal to full druid level.
 * rogue class is dissallowed
   * rebalance
     * characters with criminal background get thieves cant and prof. with thieves tools and get prof. in stealth